freenas/freenas-docs/userguide/virtualmachines.rst

   :menuselection:`Storage --> Pools` after it is determined that the data in them has been backed up or is no longer needed.

-* :guilabel:`Devices` is used to add, remove, and edit the VM devices.
+* :guilabel:`Devices` is used to add, remove, and edit devices attached to a virtual machine.

-* :guilabel:`Clone` makes a copy of the VM.
-The new clone has :samp:`_clone{N}` added to the name, where :samp:`{N}` is the number of the clone. %brand% displays a substantive error message if cloning a VM fails.
+* :guilabel:`Clone` copies of the VM.
+The new clone has :samp:`_clone{N}` appended to the name, where :samp:`{N}` is the clone number.

-When a VM is :guilabel:`STOPPED`, the :guilabel:`Start` option becomes available in the |ui-options| menu.
-Click it to see a confirmation dialog that offers the option to :guilabel:`Overcommit Memory`.
-Memory overcommitment allows multiple VMs to be launched when there is not enough free memory for configured RAM of all VMs.
-Use with caution.
-The
+Clicking :guilabel:`Start` shows a confirmation dialog that offers the option to :guilabel:`Overcommit Memory`.
+Memory overcommitment allows multiple VMs to be launched when there is not enough free memory for all VMs.
+This option should be used with caution.
-|web-ui| displays a substantive error message when a VM fails to start.
 When active, the VM :guilabel:`State` changes to :guilabel:`RUNNING`.

 When a VM is :guilabel:`RUNNING`, more buttons in the |ui-options| menu are available: